 Laughter is the shortest distance between friends.

-We'll be hanging out with our besties for the next four or five days, (Woo-HOO! which means I won't be online for a while.) and in anticipation of all the fun we're gonna have, it got me to thinking about friendship.
+Anyhow, in anticipation of all the fun we're gonna have with our buddies, I got to thinking about friendship.
 What does it mean to be a friend?
 What does friendship mean to you?
 And do our expectations and criteria change over the years?
-(What a stupid question.
-Of course they do!
-When I was a kid, everybody was my best friend.)

 Friends are the bacon bits in the salad bowl of life.